Safwat08/pancet/README.md

 ## Directory
-The directory contains the following folders: objects - To store all objects needed/outputed; filetypes - .rds notebooks - To store all analysis notebooks; filetypes - .rmd scripts - To store all scripts; filetypes - .R figures - To store all figures generated; filetypes - .png, .svg results - To store all other results; filetypes - .xlsx, .csv utilities - To store utility objects/files
+The directory contains the following folders:

+objects - To store all objects needed/outputed; filetypes - .rds

+notebooks - To store all analysis notebooks; filetypes - .rmd

+scripts - To store all scripts; filetypes - .R

+figures - To store all figures generated; filetypes - .png, .svg

+results - To store all other results; filetypes - .xlsx, .csv

+utilities - To store utility objects/filetypes - .rds

 ## Download Files
 To run the analysis workflow download the files from https://figshare.com/account/articles/25583460 and place into the objects folder, except DESeq2, which goes to results folder